mirobergam/Election-Analytics/posts/narrative.md

 _December 10th, 2020_

 A dominant media narrative leading up to the 2020 election was that COVID-19 would be Trump's demise.
+While most were cautious to speak with certainty about such an unprecendeted election, a popular theory leading up to the election was that Trump's management (or mismanagement) of COVID-19 would lead to a loss of support in the electorate.
+[Major news networks](https://www.bbc.com/news/election-us-2020-54390559) and [publications](https://www.nytimes.com/2020/07/28/upshot/polling-trump-virus-election.html) anticipated this phenomenon.

 ![](../figures/narrative2.jpg)